 III.
 CITIZENSHIP AND SERVICE

 Goal: To assist students to understand the rights and responsibilities of citizenship and their interconnectedness with a larger and diverse society.

 Programs and community development opportunities are designed with these three goals in mind.
 The Residential Life staff, under the direction of the Residential Learning Coordinator, then develop objectives for reaching these goals that focus on the three unique populations that make up our residential communities: The First-Year Experience, The Second-Year Experience, and The Final Years.

 The Residential Learning Coordinator (RLC) is a professional member of the Student Affairs staff who actively promotes student learning in the residence halls while enhancing the quality of life for students living on-campus.
-Reporting to the Assistant Dean for Residential Life, the RLC serves under the general auspices of the Dean of Students’ office.
+Reporting to the Director of Residential Life, the RLC serves under the general auspices of the Dean of Students’ office.
 Each RLC supervises a student staff of Resident Assistants and oversees the daily functions of a residence hall, or group of halls.